amazeeio/docs/local_docker_development/os_x_cachalot.md

     $ amazeeio-cachalot upgrade

-This will run `docker-machine upgrade` and then restart the amazeeio-cachalot services.
+This will run `docker-machine upgrade` and then restart everything.